 - In a plant nursery, propagating plants for the trade.

 - Working for the national trust, a stately home, or a council parks department, as part of a large organisation maintaining planted gardens.

 If you continue to higher study, you could join similar businesses in a more senior role, or move towards garden design, business management, or study towards a technical scientific role in the businesses that support horticulture.

-Alternatively a suitable Level 1 vocational qualification with English and Maths at Level 1.
+Some horticultural experience, preferably completion of RHS Level 1, or a suitable Level 1 vocational qualification with English and Maths at Level 1.